Regional Support Network

 Regional Support Volunteers and Ambassadors

-The calls FIRST receives will be matched with the Regional Volunteer within the region that will be the best fit for the caller.
-Understanding the rarity of ichthyosis, individuals will be connected with volunteers by disease type within the region and then by social profiles like age, gender, marital status, family size, ages of children, etc. In circumstances when that is difficult, we will work to connect individuals within neighboring regions.
+The inquiries FIRST receives to connect individuals and families, will be matched with the regional volunteer that is the best fit for the caller.
+Understanding the rarity of ichthyosis, when possible, individuals will be connected with volunteers by disease type within the region and then by social profiles like age, gender, marital status, family size, ages of children, etc. In circumstances when that is difficult, FIRST will work to connect individuals within neighboring regions.

 How can I become involved in the Regional Support Network?

-The RSN is managed by FIRST Program Director, Moureen Wenik.
-All individuals are encouraged to get involved.
-If you would like to be contacted by a Regional Volunteer or if you would like to become a Regional Volunteer and support other members, please contact Moe via e-mail, or by telephone at 800.545.3286.
+The RSN is managed by FIRST Senior Director, Programs & Research, Moureen Wenik.
+If you would like to be contacted by a Regional Support Volunteer please contact Moe via this link, or by telephone at 800.545.3286.